hernantz/blog/content/how-to-publish-a-pelican-site-on-github.md

     url = https://github.com/username/username.github.io.git
 ```

-4) As the output directory is now managed by the independant git repository from step 1, we don't want to have to version
+4) As the output directory is now managed by the independant git repository from step 1, we don't want to have to version-control
-controlled it again from our pelican site repo.
+it again from our pelican site repo.
 To ignore it just add a `ignore` statement like this:
 ```
 [submodule "output"]
     path = output